mpkahn/exercise_tracker/README.md

-#  HW 17 - Exercise Tracker
+#  HW 17 - NoSQL Exercise Tracker

 ## Description

 This web application allows users to enter and track various types of exercise information and then view their total time/weights logged and keep track of their exercises over time.
+Mongodb is utilized to store workout information for the user and mongoAtlas is used to host this information in the cloud.

 ## Installation